 1.12 Provincial Executive: Representatives of the Provincial Board elected to the Offices of President, President Elect , Past-President, Secretary, and Treasurer.

 1.13 Committee: A committee properly struck for a defined purpose to meet the needs of the Association and constituted by either a recognized Chapter or the Provincial Board.

 2.1 Regardless of Chapter affiliation, Members of the CPHRNB are entitled to participate in the activities of any and all Chapters.

 2.2 The CPHRNB is an Association of professionals, not of organizations.
 Therefore, Membership is conferred on the individual, not their employer.

-There are five categories of Membership in the CPHRNB:
+There are six categories of Membership in the CPHRNB:

 CPHR Member shall be a human resources professional who has been granted the Chartered Professional in Human Resources (CPHR) designation and continues to meet the requirements for recertification.
 CPHR members shall carry the same rights and privileges as a Regular member including the right to vote at meetings of members and to hold elected office.
 CPHR Members can use the initials CPHR to indicate their professional standing.